DEA Agent Career Guide

-DEA Agents, or Drug Enforcement Administration special agents play a very important role in the security of the United States.
+DEA Agents, or Drug Enforcement Administration Special Agents, play an important role at the world’s leading drug enforcement agency.
 They investigate violations of federal law that involved controlled substances, illegal drugs, and drug abuse.
 The agents are particularly focused on organizations and individuals who grow, manufacture, and distribute drugs within the United States, or those who attempt to send drugs and illegal substances into the country.
-DEA agents attempt to interrupt drug trafficking operations, and destroy the organizations’ financial structures related to drug trafficking.
+DEA agents attempt to interrupt drug trafficking operations and destroy the organizations’ financial structures related to drug trafficking.
 The primary goal of DEA agents is to interrupt the flow of drug traffic before it reaches potential users.
-As part of their job, DEA agents often do surveillance and undercover work, and some of their job duties take place in dangerous situations.
+As part of their job, DEA agents often do surveillance and undercover work, and some of their job duties involve dangerous situations.

-Prerequisites for Becoming a DEA Special Agent: Education & Qualifications
+How to Become a DEA Special Agent: Requirements and Qualifications

-As a federal agency, the DEA has stringent requirements for potential agents.
-To become a DEA agent, an applicant must be a U.S. citizen, pass a drug test, complete a drug questionnaire to show that they comply with DEA drug policy, and pass a background check.
+As a federal agency, the DEA has stringent requirements for potential agents and the hiring process is very lengthy (it can take 12 months or longer).
+To become a DEA agent, an applicant must be a US citizen, pass a drug test, complete a drug questionnaire to show that they comply with DEA drug policy, and pass a background check.
 In addition, applicants must be in excellent physical shape, and be between the ages of 21 and 36.
-Applicants must have a bachelor’s degree, and those who hold a degree in criminal justice, police science, finance, accounting, economics, or foreign language are most likely to be placed at the top of the list.
+Applicants must have a bachelor’s degree or specific law enforcement experience to be eligible to become a DEA Special Agent.
+The DEA often looks for graduates in specific areas of study such as accounting, engineering, and information systems.

 DEA Special Agent Job Training

-Once an applicant is hired to be an agent, he or she undergoes an intense four-month training period.
-During training, the new agents learn about writing reports, federal and international law, how to recognize drugs, weapons use and safety, and decision-making in critical situations that require the use of deadly force.
+Once an applicant is hired to be an agent, he or she undergoes an intense 18-week training period at the DEA Training Academy at Quantico, Virginia.
+During training, the new agents learn about writing reports, federal and international law, how to recognize drugs, weapons use and safety, ethics, leadership, and decision-making in critical situations that require the use of deadly force.
+There is a 84-hour physical training course and 122 hours of firearm training.

-New DEA agents typically start at the GS-7 level while some start at the GS-9 level, depending on their education and former experience.
-According to Bureau of Labor Statistics data, the average annual salary is $77,860 for detectives and criminal investigators which includes special agents.
-There are many benefits that come with a position as a DEA agent.
+DEA agent salary is based on the government’s General Schedule pay scale and the starting level can depend on education and experience.
+Additionally, agents receive locality pay and may receive availability pay if they work a specified amount of unscheduled duty.
+According to Bureau of Labor Statistics data, the average annual salary is $79,030 for detectives and criminal investigators which includes special agents.1 There are many benefits that come with a position as a DEA agent.
 These include health insurance plans (with dental/vision, long term care insurance, and flex spending plans included), life insurance, a retirement program, and liberal time off benefits (sick leave, annual leave, and federal holidays).
 Supervisory positions, especially those that require the agent to relocate, pay higher salaries.
+There are currently over 5,000 DEA Special Agents and vacant positions are announced for limited times (watch for vacancy announcements at the DEA website).
+The number of employed DEA Special Agents is based on the agency needs and the budget.

 Schools with Criminal Justice and Homeland Security Programs